RuslanKhabibullin/todos_api/README.md

 - User can get profile
 - User can destroy profile
 - User can get other users
+- User can create todo
+- User can get own todos
+- User can update own todos
+- User can delete own todos

 ## Installing
 To start your Phoenix server: